algosup/2023-2024-project-3-virtual-processor-team-4/documents/QA/test_plan.md

 The entry criteria are the criteria needed for the well-being of the test and to ensure to proceed in the best environment possible. \
 The three main criteria are:
-- Be sure to proceed with the tests on a valid version of the code.
+- Be sure to proceed with the tests on a valid version of the code;
-- Be sure to have the unit tests required
+- Be sure to have the unit tests required;
-- Be sure that the environment is correctly set for the tests
+- Be sure that the environment is correctly set for the tests;

 ### Exit criteria

 The exit criteria should specify the requirements to complete before the end of the testing phase. \
 These criteria are:
-- We need to have at least an 80% success rate.
+- We need to have at least an 80% success rate;
-- We need to have no critical or high-severity defects during the tests.
+- We need to have no critical or high-severity defects during the tests;
-- All the little and medium severity issues should be reported.
+- All the little and medium severity issues should be reported;

 ## Bug report